If you don't have Rust installed already, visit rustup.rs to install it.

-You've completed this step when you see the equivalent line:
+You've completed this step when you see something like the following line:

 Dec 02 21:42:01.337 INFO Generated validator directories count: 1, base_path: "/home/karl/.lighthouse/validators"

 This means you've successfully generated a new sub-directory for your validator in the

-- These keys are good enough for the Lighthouse testnet, however they shouldn't be considered secure until we've undergone a security audit (planned Jan 2020).
+Note: these keypairs are good enough for the Lighthouse testnet, however they shouldn't be considered secure until we've undergone a security audit (planned March/April).

-For security reasons, the validator client runs separately to the beacon node.
-The validator client stores private keys and signs messages generated by the beacon node, for security reasons it runs separately from it.
+Since the validator client stores private keys and signs messages generated by the beacon node, for security reasons it runs separately from it.